asterics/AsTeRICS-Grid/docs/documentation_user/514_uart-action-tutorials.md

 1. Get a [Puck.js](https://www.puck-js.com) device (**not Puck.js Lite**) from the [official shop](https://shop.espruino.com/puckjs) or [another distributor](http://www.espruino.com/Order).
 2. Get a battery-powered toy. (**The battery voltage must be below 20V**).
-3. [Create a battery-interruptor DIY](https://www.upstate.edu/specialneeds/pdf/inclusive/2021_family-fun-series_create-your-own-battery-interrupter.pdf) and insert it at the flat side of the battery (see Fig 3).
+3. [Create a battery-interruptor DIY](https://www.upstate.edu/specialneeds/pdf/inclusive/2021_family-fun-series_create-your-own-battery-interrupter.pdf) (see Fig 3) and insert it at the flat side of the battery.
 For our example keep the wires open ended and don't solder the audio socket onto them.
 5. Connect the negative pole of the battery ```N1``` to the ```GND``` pin of the Puck.js device (see Fig. 4).
 6. Connect the positive pole of the battery ```P1```to the ```FET```of the Puck.js device (see Fig. 4).
 7. Turn on the on/off switch of the toy (if there is one).